 Life expectancy is a calculation of an average survival time of a certain population of individuals with similar conditions.
 It is an estimate based on historical and scientific data.
 It is not the actual time an individual will survive.
 Any individual can survive much longer, or much shorter, than a life expectancy estimation.
 This is an important distinction.

-There are two main purposes in estimating the life expectancy of an individual with cerebral palsy.
+There are two main purposes in estimating the life expectancy of an individual with Cerebral Palsy.
 First, to answer a parent’s question “Is my child going to survive?
 And, how long?”
 The parent wants to know the prospects for survival of their child given their health status.
 Days?
 Weeks?
 Years?
 A limited life?
 A full life?
 Skilled medical practitioners typically provide parents with an answer to life expectancy in this scenario.

 Other purposes for calculating life expectancy involve estimating damages or future expenses.
-When in the process of seeking compensation through lifetime benefits for medical malpractice, or in planning for the future financial needs of the child, life expectancy calculation is used as an assessment of economic damages, or anticipated expenses.
+When in the process of seeking compensation through lifetime benefits for medical malpractice, or in planning for the future financial needs of the child, a life expectancy calculation is used as an assessment of economic damages, or anticipated expenses.
 An actuary, a person skilled in estimating the financial impact of complex risk and uncertainty, analyzes a myriad of factors from science and research to provide an estimation of life expectancy that is then used to calculate future financial costs associated with the child’s care.
 In the end, it is an estimation based on available scientific data and medical research.

 Life expectancy is a measure of the risk of death occurring.
 It is the average number of years an individual is expected to live, but only if current mortality factors continue to apply.
 Mortality rates are declining due to science and technology.
 They are based on a set of factors, but those factors may change over time, or other factors may enter a child’s life which may then alter the original calculation.
-Cerebral palsy, after all, is a health condition that does not affect every individual in the same way.
+Cerebral Palsy, after all, is a health condition that does not affect every individual in the same way.

 As in the general population, life’s journey is not guaranteed a standard path.
 Every person is expected to pass, it is just not precisely known from what cause, and when.
 Life expectancy cannot be accurately predicted, only estimated.
 Estimations are primarily used for planning future care and expenses.